mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 #### 0:00

 **Katagiri Roshi:** Today I would like to talk about a little history.
 [That history is about] the founder of Tiantai (Japanese: *Tendai*) teaching in China.
-And also if I have time, I would like to explain the whole system of [...] the Fourfold Tendai teaching in this book. (*Transcriber’s Note:* The book is *T’ien-t’ai Buddhism: An Outline of the Fourfold Teachings*, recorded by Chegwan, David Chapell, editor, Hawaii, 1983.
+And also if I have time, I would like to explain the whole system of [...] the Fourfold Tendai teaching in this book.

+(*Transcriber’s Note:* The book is *T’ien-t’ai Buddhism: An Outline of the Fourfold Teachings*, recorded by Chegwan, editor David Chapell, Hawaii, 1983.
 The currently available version seems to be “A Guide to the Tiantai Fourfold Teachings” in *Tiantai Lotus Texts*, BDK English Tripiṭaka Series.)

 Page 31, you can see a diagram.
 I would like to explain this diagram, which is “Tiantai Five Periods and Eight Teachings” based on Chegwan's *The Fourfold Teaching*.